tattler-community/tattler-community/docs/source/quickstart.rst

 6. :ref:`Organize your configuration <quickstart:Organize your configuration>`.

+7. :ref:`Attach files to your notification <quickstart:Attach files to your notification>` -- inline images and regular files.

-7. `Write an addressbook plug-in`_ to load contact data of your users.
+8. `Write an addressbook plug-in`_ to load contact data of your users.

-8. `Write a context plug-in`_ to load common variables for your templates.
+9. `Write a context plug-in`_ to load common variables for your templates.

 Install
 -------